-Therefore, to successfully implement O2O marketing, businesses and retailers should consider including the following in their strategies:
+Therefore, to successfully implement online to offline marketing, businesses and retailers should consider including the following in their strategies:

-The most effective means of implementing O2O marketing is to enable geo-tagging.
+The most effective means of implementing online to offline marketing is to enable geo-tagging.
 This allows you to base marketing prompts and recommendations on a customer’s precise location.

 Yum!
-China (which owns KFC and Pizza Hut) successfully implemented geo-tagging to its O2O strategy to create a customized menu for its patrons, increasing revenue by 19% in a single year.
+China (which owns KFC and Pizza Hut) successfully implemented geo-tagging to its online to offline marketing strategy.
+It created a customized menu for its patrons, increasing revenue by 19% in a single year.

-3. Where can Interactive Applications be used in O2O Marketing?
+3. Where can interactive applications be used in online to offline marketing?

 Consumers want to interact with a product before making a purchase.
 That is to say, this allows them to do product research and compare prices while understanding what they’re buying before they make a purchase.

-This can be achieved through something as simple as implementing QR codes to facilitate information sharing about a product.
+This can be achieved through implementing QR codes to facilitate information sharing about a product.
 Consequently, this can assist in building trust or simulating the entire purchasing experience from browsing and research to checkout.

 The Future of O2O Marketing in China

-For Millennial shoppers, the O2O experience means they can compare prices in-store, complete click and collect, or purchase items as they’re browsing or arrange delivery.
+For Millennial shoppers, the online to offline experience means they can compare prices in-store, complete click and collect, or purchase items as they’re browsing or arrange delivery.

-To clarify, the O2O experience also works for basic transaction methods such as booking spa appointments and calling cabs.
+To clarify, the online to offline experience also works for basic transaction methods such as booking spa appointments and calling cabs.

-To conclude, the entire O2O market is gearing up to surpass 1 Trillion Yuan by 2022, so retailers and businesses that implement O2O marketing sooner will receive greater rewards.
+To conclude, the entire online to offline market is gearing up to surpass 1 Trillion Yuan by 2022, so retailers and businesses that implement O2O marketing sooner will receive greater rewards.